 Basic Philosophy regarding Corporate Governance

-In the digital-related market surrounding the Group, contents and services are diversifying rapidly, backed by breakthroughs in the Internet environment and the proliferation of smart devices, among other factors.
+In the digital-related market surrounding the Group, contents and services are diversifying rapidly, backed by breakthroughs in the IoT and the proliferation of smart devices, among other factors.
 On the other hand, given a chronic shortage of IT workers to support development and operation, we believe that earnings opportunities for our Group, which provides support services including software development, testing, maintenance and operation, will continue to increase in the future.

 We aim to further enhance company value by undertaking company activities that earn the trust of our stakeholders—including shareholders, customers, business partners, employees, and the local community.
 To achieve this, from the position of overseeing Group management, we develop Group management policies and management strategies in the second inaugural period, allocate resources, and provide management guidance at subsidiaries and the like that are operating companies.
 In this way, we comply with laws and social norms, and will continue to ensure management transparency and promote management efficiency.